m0bilesecurity/RMS-Runtime-Mobile-Security/README.md

 # Usage

 ## 1. Run your favorite app by simply inserting its package name ##
 **NOTE** RMS attachs a persistence process called **com.android.systemui** on Android and **SpringBoard** on iOS devices to get the list of all the classes that are already loaded in memory before the launch of the target app.
-If you have an issue with it, try to find a different package that works well on your device.
+If you have an issue with them, try to find a different default package that works well on your device.
-You can set another default package via the Config Tab or by simply editing the config.json file.
+You can set another default package via the Config Tab or by simply editing the **config.json** file.

 ![DEMO_1_Android](/DEMO/Android/DEMO_1_Device.gif)